 You can also use clean water and clean mops to wet mop the surface.
 If you’re going to use an automatic floor scrubber, it should be equipped with a nonabrasive pad.

-You can check out our own easy to follow guide on how to clean and maintain polished concrete floor.
+You can check out our own easy-to-follow guide on how to clean and maintain a polished concrete floor.

 Maintaining an epoxy floor doesn’t have to be complicated either.
 Just like polished concrete, epoxy doesn’t allow any dirt and grit to damage the floor’s surface.
-You can use a soft bristle broom or commercial dust mop to remove any free debris from the floor.
+You can use a soft-bristle broom or a commercial dust mop to remove any free debris from the floor.

-You can also have your epoxy floor pressure washed and squeegeed as long as it has adequate cove protection.
-This is perfect if you’re flooring is located in a commercial or industrial setting.
+You can also have your epoxy floor pressure-washed and squeegeed as long as it has adequate cove protection.
+This is perfect if your flooring is located in a commercial or industrial setting.

 For both polished concrete and epoxy flooring, experts don’t recommend using acidic and other abrasive cleaning agents.
 These products might only end up doing more damage to your floor.